RoundTower-io/aws_audit_msteams/README.md

 ## AWS Systems Manager & Microsoft Teams
 1. Create an "Incomming Webhook" connector in the MS Teams channel of your choice.
 [Here](https://docs.microsoft.com/en-us/outlook/actionable-messages/send-via-connectors#sending-actionable-messages-via-office-365-connectors) is a writeup describing how to do that.
-2. Create a parameter store in [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
+2. Go to the parameter store in [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
 3. Create a parameter in the parameter store and save the MS Teams webhook URL there.